abhgangwar/HexBoardGame/README.md

 This rule allows the second player to choose whether to switch positions with the first player after the first player makes the first move.

-I have collected this whole information http://en.wikipedia.org/wiki/Hex_(board_game) You can read further from the above for details.
+I have collected this whole information http://en.wikipedia.org/wiki/Hex_(board_game) You can read further for details from the above link.